Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "Ha!
 I hope ‘yer gonna be as surprising as Genshi ever was!"
 Daar re-pinned him and nibbled at his shoulder playfully.
 Thurrsto! *Champion!*

-"I promise, I’ll keep up… *most* of his traditions."
+"I promise, I’ll keep up... *most* of his traditions."

 Gyotin chittered.
 "Well, that was everything I hoped it would be."

 Daar was too shocked and happy to reply with anything clever, and in any case he *had* to know.
-"Thurrsto…is Genshi doin’ well?"
+"Thurrsto... is Genshi doin’ well?"

-"His injuries are…extensive, My Father.
+"His injuries are... extensive, My Father.
 You broke more than just his face, and I wasn’t gentle, either."

 Daar whined a bit but mostly kept his poise.
 "I know.
 Tell ‘em to get it taken care of properly."

-"…He had thought that unwise, My Father."
+"...He had thought that unwise, My Father."

 "I *know* that, I ain’t dumb.
 Tell ‘em to get fixed up anyway.
 I’ll let him decide what that means."